fallen-icarus/cardano-swaps/README.md

 are relative (similar to limit orders in an order-book exchange).
 Swaps are always priced in askedAsset/offeredAsset.
 For example, if ADA is being offered for DUST at a price of 1.5 (converted to 3/2), the contract requires that 3 DUST are deposited for every 2 ADA removed from the swap address.
-Ratios of DUST:ADA >= 3/2 will pass, while ratios < 3/2 will pass.
+Ratios of DUST:ADA >= 3/2 will pass, while ratios < 3/2 will fail.

 When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets in the UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for